Locally Consistent Parsing for Text Indexing in Small Space: Introduction

-For the $\LCE$ problem, there is a lower bound in the cell-probe model, by Kosolobov~\cite{Kosolobov17}, who proved that any data structure for this problem that uses $S(n)= \Omega(n)$ \emph{bits} of space and $T(n)$ query time, must have $S(n)\cdot T(n)=\Omega(n\log n)$ for large enough alphabet.
-Kosolobov also conjectured that for data structure who used $S(n)< o(n)$ bits of space a similar lower bound of $T(n)\cdot S(n)=\Omega(n\log S(n))$ holds.
+For the $\LCE$ problem, Kosolobov~\cite{Kosolobov17} proved a lower bound in the cell-probe model, that any data structure for the $\LCE$ problem that uses $S(n)= \Omega(n)$ \emph{bits} of working space and $T(n)$ query time, must have $S(n)\cdot T(n)=\Omega(n\log n)$ for large enough alphabet.
+Kosolobov also conjectured that for data structure which used $S(n)< o(n)$ bits of space a similar lower bound of $T(n)\cdot S(n)=\Omega(n\log S(n))$ holds.
 A trade-off of $\O(\tau)$ query time and $\O(\frac n\tau)$ words of space is already known, both in randomized and deterministic construction algorithms \cite{BGKLV15}, and therefore the research efforts are invested in reducing the construction time.
 Tanimura et al.~\cite{TBIPT16} introduced a deterministic data structure with $\O(n\tau)$ construction time algorithm, and with a slightly increasing of the query time to $\O(\tau\min\{\log\tau,\log\frac{n}{\tau}\})$.
-Gawrychowski et al.~\cite{GK17} have shown a linear time Monte-Carlo construction of an $\LCE$ data structure with $\O(\tau)$ query time.
-In a close model of \emph{encoding} data structures, Tanimura et al.~\cite{TNBIT17} introduce a data structure that encode the string, and then can delete the original string.
-The complexity of the data structure is dependent on the Lempel-Ziv 77 factorization of the string, and in some cases it can beat the lower bound of Kosolobov~\cite{Kosolobov17}.
+Gawrychowski and Kociumaka~\cite{GK17} have shown a linear time Monte Carlo construction of an $\LCE$ data structure with $\O(\tau)$ query time.
+In a close model of \emph{encoding} data structures, Tanimura et al.~\cite{TNBIT17} introduce a data structure that encodes the string, and then can delete the original string.
+The complexity of the data structure is dependent on the Lempel--Ziv 77 factorization of the string, and in some cases it can beat the lower bound of Kosolobov~\cite{Kosolobov17}.